vizoros/peer/README.md

 # Vizoros Super Peer
 These are just some of the features of our Super Peer ...
++ A secure and lean RESTful service architecture to integrate enterprise services.
 + Resilent service architecture that uses a try again approach to recover lost time.
++ Docker images are compress/encrypted for optimal secure network transfer and decreased costs
-+ Mitosis replication feature that allows every peer to spawn off an installation of more peers
++ Mitosis replication feature that allows every peer to spawn off an installation of more peers.
-+ Docker images are compress and encrypted for optimal secure network transfer and decreased costs

 # Example usage
 ### Distribute smaller images (example reduced mysql:latest image size by 84%+)